Dynamic data masking

 Dynamic data masking helps prevent unauthorized access to sensitive data by enabling customers to designate how much of the sensitive data to reveal with minimal impact on the application layer.
 It’s a policy-based security feature that hides the sensitive data in the result set of a query over designated database fields, while the data in the database is not changed.

-For example, a service representative at a call center may identify callers by several digits of their credit card number, but those data items should not be fully exposed to the service representative.
-A masking rule can be defined that masks all but the last four digits of any credit card number in the result set of any query.
+For example, a service representative at a call center might identify a caller by confirming several characters of their email address, but the complete email address shouldn't be revealed to the service representative.
+A masking rule can be defined that masks all the email address in the result set of any query.
 As another example, an appropriate data mask can be defined to protect personal data, so that a developer can query production environments for troubleshooting purposes without violating compliance regulations.

 Dynamic data masking basics

 You set up a dynamic data masking policy in the Azure portal by selecting the Dynamic Data Masking blade under Security in your SQL Database configuration pane.
-This feature cannot be set using portal for Azure Synapse (use PowerShell or REST API) or SQL Managed Instance.
+This feature cannot be set using portal for SQL Managed Instance (use PowerShell or REST API).
 For more information, see Dynamic Data Masking.

 Dynamic data masking policy